CausticKirbyZ/SprayCannon/README.md

     --force                          Forces the spray to occur despite if it has been sprayed before or if it was previously marked invalid.
 This still logs to the database.
     --user-as-password               Sets the user and password to the same string --user-pass-format=[filename]    Supplied file in 'user:password' format.
 If a password has a : in it, it wont break. everything after the first : is used as the password
-    --webhook=[url]                  Will send a webhook if valid credential is found!! (autodetects Teams, Discord, Slack, and Google Chat URLS, Custom urls now work with --webhookcard(see online wiki for documentation) )
+    --webhook=[url]                  Will send a webhook if valid credential is found!! (autodetects Teams, Discord, Slack, and Google Chat URLS)
     --webhookcard=[string]           The 'card' template used to send to the specified webhook.
 For use only with custom webhooks(for now)
     --strip-user-string=[stiped_string]
                                      Will strip the entered string from the end of the username.
 Ideally used with --user-as-password.  ex: --strip-user-string '@domain.com' = user@domain.com => user